PEANuT: Parameter-Efficient Adaptation with Weight-aware Neural Tweakers: Related Work

-In this section, we provide a concise overview of related work on Parameter-Efficient Fine-Tuning (PEFT) methods.
-PEFT methods aim to reduce the memory overhead of fine-tuning pre-trained models, enabling fine-tuning in resource-constrained environments.
-According to \citet{han2024parameter}, PEFT methods can be categorized into: 1)~\textbf{Additive PEFT methods}~\citep{chronopoulou2023adaptersoup,edalati2022krona,lester2021power,wang2024universality,liu2022few}, 2)~\textbf{Selective PEFT methods}~\citep{guo2020parameter,das2023unified,sung2021training,ansell2021composable,zaken2021bitfit,vucetic2022efficient}, 3)~\textbf{Reparameterized PEFT methods}~\citep{hu2021lora,valipour2022dylora,zhang2023adalora,karimi2021compacter,liu2024dora,kopiczko2023vera}, and 4)~\textbf{Hybrid PEFT methods}~\citep{mao2021unipelt,chen2023parameter,he2021towards,zhang2022neural,zhou2024autopeft}.
-Among these, Low-Rank Adaptation (LoRA)-based methods, which are representative of reparameterized PEFT approaches, have gained significant attention due to their minimal architectural changes, no additional inference costs, and high efficiency.
+\textit{Reparameterized PEFT} methods are most close to our proposed method.
+Low-Rank Adaptation (LoRA)-based methods, which are representative of reparameterized PEFT approaches, have gained significant attention due to their minimal architectural changes, no additional inference costs, and high efficiency.
 LoRA~\citep{hu2021lora} introduces two trainable low-rank matrices for each pre-trained model weight to approximate the desired updates of the original model.
 Extensions of LoRA include DyLoRA~\citep{valipour2022dylora}, which dynamically adjusts the rank of the low-rank matrices during training to optimize for specific tasks; AdaLoRA~\citep{zhang2023adalora}, which adaptively allocates the parameter budget among weight matrices based on their importance scores; and DoRA~\citep{liu2024dora}, which decomposes the pre-trained weight into magnitude and direction, applying LoRA only for direction updates.
 Other variants include VeRA~\citep{kopiczko2023vera}, which introduces shared frozen random matrices across layers to improve efficiency further, and RoseLoRA~\citep{wang2024roselora}, which employs a row- and column-wise sparse low-rank adaptation mechanism to selectively update the most significant parameters.
 FourierFT~\citep{gaoparameter} replaces the matrix multiplication in LoRA with a Fourier transform, while PiSSA~\citep{pissa} and MiLoRA~\citep{milora} update the principal and minor singular components of the weight matrix, respectively.
 However, existing PEFT methods rely on linear transformations to approximate pre-trained weight updates, which struggle to capture the complex relationships inherent in weight updates, leading to a significant performance gap compared to full fine-tuning.
+Meanwhile, existing research like \citep{teney2024neuralredshift} also demonstrates that nonlinear activation is an integral part of the neural network driving its success.